QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 > The default value for *WindowFunction* is `HANNING`.
 There should never be a need to change this but you might like to try a `HAMMING` window if you are not satisfied with the appearance of your spectrograms.

 > The "Bg" in *BgNoiseThreshold* means *background*.
 This parameter determines the degree of severity of noise removal from the spectrogram.
 The units are decibels.
 Zero sets the least severe noise removal.
 It is the safest default value and probably does not need to be changed.
 Increasing the value to say 3-4 decibels increases the likelihood that you will lose some important components of your target calls.
-For more on the noise removal algorithm used by `APexe` see [Towsey, Michael W. (2013) Noise removal from wave-forms and spectrograms derived from natural recordings of the environment.](https://eprints.qut.edu.au/61399/).
+For more on the noise removal algorithm used by _AP_ see [Towsey, Michael W. (2013) Noise removal from wave-forms and spectrograms derived from natural recordings of the environment.](https://eprints.qut.edu.au/61399/).

 ### Step 4.
 Call syllable detection